The Objective

 On 13th December 2019, Luke fell ill and was rushed to hospital, where he was diagnosed with type Y meningococcal meningitis – a rare but serious bacterial infection that causes the membranes that cover the brain and spinal cord to become inflamed.
 Almost immediately, he was transferred to Sheffield Children’s Hospital, as septicaemia had set in.

-After the removal of his limbs, Luke has undertaken many more surgeries to cover what had survived with a covering of skin.
-50% of his body had no skin and so the remaining 50% has had to be donor.
-To get him healed and to minimise infection he went to theatre Monday, Wednesday and Friday, to have painful skin grafts and dressing changed.
-In between these surgeries there was physio, psychology, occupational therapy and lots and lots of doctors and consultants prodding, poking and checking.
-Luke had 23 surgeries over a 10-week period.
+After the removal of his limbs, Luke underwent many more surgeries to cover what had survived with a covering of skin; 50% of his body had no skin, so the remaining 50% had to be donor skin.
+To get him healed and to minimise infection, he went to theatre Monday, Wednesday and Friday to have painful skin grafts and dressing changes.
+In-between these surgeries, there was physio, psychological therapy, occupational therapy, and lots and lots of doctors and consultants prodding, poking and checking.
+Luke had 23 surgeries over a ten-week period.

 He spent nearly five months in hospital before he was able go home.